sagar448/Self-Driving-Car-3D-Simulator-With-CNN/README.md

   <img width="600" height="4" src="http://getthedrift.com/wp-content/uploads/2015/06/White-Space.png">
 </p>
 You can set it up anyway you want but make sure to change the coordinates of the ScreenShot module so it only covers the game area.
+Before we start the implementation it is a good idea to have the code open on the side as the comments have details you wouldn't want to miss.

 ## Implementation